 Learn About the World

-The National Park Trust has developed many at-home learning activities to help kids connect with nature and learn more about the world, even while stuck at home.
+The National Park Trust has developed many at-home learning activities to help kids connect with nature and learn more about the world, even while at home.
 These activities are free and available to download from the website.

 Watch a Nature Cam

 If your children are interested in learning about different animals and their habitats, then a virtual safari might be a great activity for them.
 Your kids can explore different landscapes and see how animals live in their natural habitats.
-Plus, they can get an up-close look at a falcon’s nest and learn more about these fascinating birds.
+For example, they can get an up-close look at a falcon’s nest and learn more about these fascinating birds.

 There are some fantastic nature cams set up by universities and conservatories all over the world, and they can be a fun and educational way for your children to learn about nature.
 Some live cams to check out are: